 Finding the "normal" level for these sounds is easy.
-But you can also try out setting noise parameters to fairly extreme values and maybe use the Cathedral reverb in the Effects section, see page 21.
-Then activate the sustain pedal in the Piano section or - if you happen to have one - use your hardware sustain pedal and hear what happens.
+But you can also try out setting noise parameters to fairly extreme values and maybe use the Cathedral reverb in the Effects section, see page 14.
+Then activate the sustain pedal in the Piano section or - if you happen to have one - use your the sustain pedal on a hardware triple pedal and hear what happens.

-Reverse Volume Knob
+Reverse

 Many Session Keys samples have also been included as reverse samples.
-These can be applied or removed in the most simple manner; by turning the Reverse volume knob up or down.
-We recommend that you experiment with this knob (in conjunction with the other Tonality knobs) to find the desired sound for the project at hand.
+These can be applied or removed in the most simple manner: by turning the Reverse volume knob up or down.
+We recommend that you experiment with this knob (in conjunction with the other Tonality knobs) to find the best solution for the sound you need for the project at hand.